Dynamic-Vector/Inception/README.md

  </div>

 ## About:
-It is a machine learning model which can autoplay any car driving game and can be used as a reference for autonomous driving.
+It is a machine learning model which can play driving game and can be used as a reference for self driving car.